-The swing pricing mechanism may be applied across all Target Funds.
+The swing pricing mechanism may be applied across all Target Funds of the Company.
 The extent of the price adjustment will be reset by the Company on a periodic basis to reflect an approximation of current dealing and other costs.
-Such adjustment may vary from Target Fund to Target Fund and will not exceed 2% of the original net asset value per share.
+Such adjustment may vary from Target Fund to Target Fund and under normal conditions will not exceed 2% of the original Net Asset Value per Share.
+The Board of Directors of the Company can approve an increase of this limit in case of exceptional circumstances, unusually large Shareholders trading activities, and if it is deemed to be in the best interest of Shareholders.